iguanamarina/neuroSCC/cran-comments.md

 ## Resubmission

-This is a resubmission of `neuroSCC`.
+This is a new maintenance release of `neuroSCC`.

-The previous CRAN version was archived because it depended on `contoureR`, which is no longer available on CRAN.

-In this update:

-- the dependency on `contoureR` has been removed from `DESCRIPTION`;
-- contour extraction has been reimplemented internally using base R;
-- `neuroContour()` has been updated accordingly;
-- documentation, examples, and vignettes have been revised to reflect the new behavior.
+Changes in this version include:
+- added three new plotting functions for SCC visualization:
+  - `plotSCCpanel()`
+  - `plotSCCcomparisonPanel()`
+  - `plotValidationPanel()`
+- added the example dataset `sccOneGroup`
+- updated README, vignettes, and pkgdown site accordingly

 ## Notes